How to recycle your computer/s

 How to recycle your computer equipment

 As at July 2011 the Computerbank warehouse is running out of space.
 We have had to change our minimum specifications for donations.
+Please read carefully below.
+We are getting way too much rubbish dumped on us at this time.

 We need clean, neat, complete computers with these specifications or better.
 LCD screens will only be accepted with computers.

 Desktops: Working, complete Core 2 Duo, Dual Core or Celeron/AMD equivalents.
+If capacitors are blown, we'll send you a bill.

-Apple Macs: G5 or better with original software
+Apple Macs: G5 or better with original software.

 Hard Drives: All types.